Tax Return Canada season is technically over… but you can still file!

 8. Tax return in Canada: how to apply

-You can apply directly with the Canadian tax office, or you can use a helpful tax agent like Think of the filing system for your tax return in Canada as the DIY or self-service option, and
+You can apply directly with the Canadian tax office, or you can use a helpful tax agent.
+Think of the filing system for your tax return in Canada as the DIY or self-service option, or you could always leave it to the professionals!

 The benefits of DIY: